Softechanalytics/SupervisedLearning/README.md

 By Chukwuemeka Isaac Anyakwu

 ## 📌 Overview
-This project focuses on predicting the likelihood of a liability customer opting for a personal loan.
+This project focuses on predicting the likelihood of a liable customer opting for a personal loan.
 Thera Bank wants to improve the targeting strategy of its marketing campaigns, maximizing conversion rates while minimizing campaign costs.

 Using customer demographic and behavioral data, we build a logistic regression model to identify potential personal loan buyers.